Nerdmind/PainlessLE/readme.md

 Make sure that no unprivileged user has write permissions on `/usr/local/sbin`, the symlink targets (in case you've choosen `stow`) and/or the `painless-le` script, because PainlessLE is usually executed with `root` privileges.

 ## Configuration
-First, change the `ACME_ENDPOINT` variable to the address of the ACME staging API for testing purposes.
+You can change the `ACME_ENDPOINT` variable to the URL of the ACME staging API for testing purposes.

-You also can define a command within `LETSENCRYPT_COMMAND_BEFORE` to shut down a running web server to release the HTTP port for the standalone web server before Certbot runs the ACME challenge.
-You can restart your web server after the ACME challenge is completed within `LETSENCRYPT_COMMAND_AFTER`.

 ## Usage
 ~~~